the-dev-collection/Fusion-AI/fusion-model-serving/my-blog.md

 ## Disaggregated Inference Architecture

-The request path from user to model looks like this:
+The end-to-end request flow from the user to the model is as follows:

 ```
 User Request (HTTPS)